EllisBale/MindFlip/README.md

 **Acceptance criteria:**

-- [x] A button that enables the player to move onto the other levels.
+-  A button that enables the player to move onto the other levels.

-- [x] The button is placed at the bottom of the grid.
+-  The button is placed at the bottom of the grid.

 **Tasks:**

-- [x] Using JavaScript make it so the button moves onto the next level.
+- Using JavaScript make it so the button moves onto the next level.

-- [x] Using CSS or bootstrap make sure the button is placed at the bottom of the grid template.
+- Using CSS or bootstrap make sure the button is placed at the bottom of the grid template.

 ### User story 4:

 As a user I want to be able to replay the same level so that I can improve my moves.

-**Acceptance criteria**
+**Acceptance criteria:**

-- [x] Add a reset level button that allows the user to play the level again.
+-  Add a reset level button that allows the user to play the level again.
-- [x] Styling is similar to the other buttons and is adaptive to different screen sizes.
+-  Styling is similar to the other buttons and is adaptive to different screen sizes.

-**Tasks**
+**Tasks:**

-- [x] Using CSS and HTML create a reset level button that has similar styling to the other game buttons.
+- Using CSS and HTML create a reset level button that has similar styling to the other game buttons.
-- [x] Use JavaScript to reset the game level and randomize the cards again.
+- Use JavaScript to reset the game level and randomize the cards again.

 ### User story 5: